WordPress/blueprints/CONTRIBUTING.md

 }
 ```

 Pull request validation checks that raw URLs use the exact head repository and branch, or upstream `trunk`, and can be fetched.
+URLs from the pull request branch must point to files inside the same Blueprint directory.
 After a pull request is merged, repository automation rewrites fork and feature-branch attachment URLs to the upstream `trunk` form.

 By submitting a Blueprint, you agree to license it under [GPLv2 or later license](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).